-In our school we ensure that we follow Cheshire East's Multi-agency Practice Standards Agency roles and responsibilites to ensure that our work, on behalf of our children, is of a consistently good standard.
-We use these standards to challenge other workers on behalf of children where the standards are not being met.
-The Headteacher and the DSL are aware of the Cheshire East Escalation Procedure Procedure for Multi-Agency Professional Challenge and... (trixonline.co.uk)
+In our school we ensure that we follow Cheshire East's Multi-agency Practice Standards CE multi-agency practice standards 2016 to ensure that our work, on behalf of our children, is of a consistently good standard.
+We use these standards to challenge other workers on behalf of children where the standards are not being met

-8.0 Concerns about a child - recording and reporting:
+Concerns about a child - recording and reporting

-Our recording procedures are in line with those outlined in Cheshire East's "Recording and Reporting Guidance" 2024; the Designated Safeguarding Lead and the Deputy Lead are aware of this document.
+Our recording procedures are in line with those outlined in Cheshire East's "Recording and Reporting Guidance" 2023; the Designated Safeguarding Lead and the Deputy Lead are aware of this document.

-Where a member of staff is concerned that a child is in immediate danger or is at risk of harm, they should report this to the Designated Safeguarding Lead, or their Deputy, without delay.
+Where a member of staff is concerned that a child is in immediate danger or is at risk of harm they should report this to the Designated Safeguarding Lead, or their Deputy, without delay.
 A written record should be made of these concerns as soon as possible following the disclosure/concern being raised; this must be on the same working day.

-Where staff have conversations with a child who discloses abuse, they follow the basic principles:
+Where staff have conversations with a child who discloses abuse, they should follow these basic principles:

-- listen rather than directly question, remain calm - never stop a child who is recalling significant events - never ask a child if they are being abused - make a record of the discussion to include time, place, persons present and what was said (child language - do not substitute words)

-- advise you will have to pass the information on - avoid coaching/prompting - never take photographs of any injury - never undress a child to physically examine them - allow time and provide a safe haven / quiet area for future support - at no time promise confidentiality to a child or adult - all victims are reassured that they are being taken seriously, regardless of how long it has taken them to come forward and that they will be supported and kept safe - nor should a victim ever be made to feel they are a problem or ashamed for making a report - where abuse has occurred online or outside of the school or college it will be treated equally seriously
+- listen rather than directly question, remain calm; - never stop a child who is recalling significant events; - never ask a child if they are being abused; - make a record of discussion to include time, place, persons present and what was said (child language - do not substitute words); - advise you will have to pass the information on; - avoid coaching/prompting ; - never take photographs of any injury; - never undress a child to physically examine them; - allow time and provide a safe haven / quiet area for future support meetings; - at no time promise confidentiality to a child or adult; - all victims are reassured that they are being taken seriously, regardless of how long it has taken them to come forward and that they will be supported and kept safe; - where abuse has occurred online or outside of the school, it will not be downplayed and will be treated equally seriously.

-Staff are aware that they should not question the child; other than to respond with TED: Tell me what you mean by that, Explain what you mean by that, Describe that.
+Staff are aware that they should not question the child other than to respond with TED - Tell me what you mean by that, Explain what you mean by that, Describe that.
 Staff will observe and listen, but do not probe/ask any leading questions.

-The Designated Safeguarding Lead will obtain key information and agree relevant actions after making a timely assessment of the information.
+The Designated Lead will obtain the relevant information and agree relevant actions after making a timely assessment of the information.

-We recognise that parents may hold key information about incidents/allegations therefore, in the majority of situations; the Designated Safeguarding Lead will speak to the parents and gain their consent to discussing the situation with others.
-Staff are aware that there will be very few instances where, to speak to the parents, it could further endanger the child.
-In those situations, they would still consult/refer, but would have clearly recorded reasons as to why they had not gained parental consent.
+We recognise that parents may hold key information about incidents / allegations.
+Therefore, in the majority of situations, the Designated Safeguarding Lead will speak to the parents and gain their consent to discussing the situation with others.
+Staff are aware that there will be very few instances where speaking to the parents could further endanger the child.
+In those situations they would still consult/refer, but would have clearly recorded reasons as to why they had not gained parental consent.
+They are also aware that, even in situations where the parent does not give consent, the best interests of the child are paramount, therefore they would share their concerns.